Skip to main content

 For any Python application, the Pydantic Settings Management works wonderfully to load your config from environment variables and validate that your config is correct.
 This helps debug deployment issues and also helps document what should go into each environment variable.

-In some of the applications I've developed, I needed to connect to many databases.
+In some applications I've developed, it's been necessary to connect to many different databases.
 This can get quite overwhelming, but a simple pattern can help manage all the connections.

-Firstly the database connection details are defined in your Pydantic Config and then after the config has been initialised you can set up the various connections using connection strings.
+Firstly, the database connection details are defined in your Pydantic Config.
+After the config has been initialised you can set up the various connections using connection strings.
 In this case I'm using SQLAlchemy which allows connection to many databases with a common interface.

 from pydantic import BaseModel